seungjaeryanlee/endtoend.ai/_pages/ctrl.md

     theoretical studies to experiments.
 ---

 Reinforcement Learning is a blooming field with interesting papers being published every day.
-Unfortunately,This can be overwhelming for those without the time to read new papers on a daily basis. **CTRL** hopes to serve two goals:
+Unfortunately, the sheer amount of new papers can be overwhelming for those that cannot follow all these new papers on a daily basis. **CTRL** hopes to assist these people in two ways:

 1. Help people follow emerging trends without devoting too much time
 2. Help people decide what papers to read

-CTRL is a page summarizing the ideas and results of recent papers.
+CTRL summarizes the ideas and results of a paper and puts it into context by connecting it to other relevant papers.
 In a sense, it can be seen as an extended abstract, but with more visualizations and context.

 ### [A Deeper Look at Experience Replay](/ctrl/a-deeper-look-at-experience-replay/)